natemac/Anticipation-Daily/readme.md

 - Preview mode to verify how drawings will look to players
 - Export functionality to create JSON files
 - Grid system with edge restrictions
+- Touch-friendly interface for mobile devices
+- Mouse controls for desktop users with keyboard shortcuts

+### Building Process

+1. Use Sketch mode to create the basic structure
+2. Use Record mode to define the animation sequence
+3. Preview your animation to see how it will look to players
+4. Export your drawing as a JSON file that can be loaded by the game

+## Recent Improvements

+- **Fixed Canvas Rendering**: Drawings now display correctly without requiring window resizing or device rotation
+- **Improved Scaling**: Drawings maintain exact proportions between builder and game views
+- **Enhanced User Interface**: Character spaces now appear in a clean white box between the drawing and guess button
+- **Better Feedback**: Visual cues for correct/incorrect guesses
+- **Mobile Optimizations**: Virtual keyboard and improved touch handling

 ## Directory Structure for GitHub Pages